The options at Settings > Channels > Engagement Rules & Categories allows you to control limits on messages sent to subscribers.

 account_deleted, you could configure global suppression conditions by adding a condition that

-account_deleted is not equal to
+account_deleted is not equal to true

 If you want to also include users that don't have this attribute set in your campaigns, you would need to add another condition that the attribute is not set, joined with an OR condition.
 See screenshot: